glennj/exercism.io/_mentor_notes/pharo.md

 <!-- ===================================================== -->
 ## Exercise: two-fer

-Instead of hardcoding the output strings in two places, have the `who` method call the `who: aString` method, passing it the default value.
+Smalltalk values code reuse as much as possible.
+In this exercise, the `who` function can invoke the `who: aName` function, passing the default value.

 <!-- ===================================================== -->
 ## Exercise: leap